willprice/GulpIO2/README.rst

 License
 =======

-All code is Copyright (c) Twenty Billion Neurons and licensed under the MIT License, see the file ``LICENSE.txt`` for details.
+All original gulpio code is Copyright (c) Twenty Billion Neurons and licensed under the MIT License, see the file ``LICENSE.txt`` for details.
+Subsequent code is Copyright (c) Will Price, and is also licensed under the MIT License.